The Loves of Edgar Allan Poe: Plot

 Poe stirred controversy by advocating for copyright laws that would protect the intellectual property of authors.
 In this he was supported by Charles Dickens, whom he met in 1842 in Philadelphia when Dickens toured the United States.
 The mutual admiration both authors had for each other was evident.
 Dickens tells Poe that he is the greatest writer in America.
 Poe is subsequently dismissed as editor because of his advocacy of international copyright laws.

 Poe, Virginia, and Muddy move to New York City where they live in a cottage in Fordham.
 Virginia contracts a disease.
 She is ill.
 They live in poverty.
 Poe tells them that he has written his greatest work, "The Raven", which he believes he can sell for $25.

 Elmira Royster visits Virginia and offers to provide financial help for her and her husband.
 Virginia declines the offer of assistance.

 Poe offers the poem to Rufus Griswold who turns it down.
 He has Poe read the poem to his staff of printers.
 They dislike the poem as well, with the exception of one youth who deems it "wonderful".
 The film relies on irony because the poem became one of the most famous and successful in American literature.

 Poe returns to Virginia and tells her that he has sold the poem.
 Virginia dies from her illness.
 Poe is shown reading lines from "Annabelle Lee" for her.

 In the final scenes, Poe is dragged through the streets of Baltimore after which he is taken to a hospital.
 He lingers for three days.
 He professes his love for Virginia.
 The film ends with him reading "A Dream Within a Dream" before he dies.

-The film presents a sympathetic and positive outline of Poe's life and career.